millergd/aws-job-scheduler/README.md

 You can deploy this stack in one of two ways:

-Click here or clone this repository and run the following command on a console with AWS permissions.
+Click here OR clone this repository and run the following command on a console with AWS permissions.
 ```bash
 make test
 ```